 Following our customary early morning breakfast and early game drive we say goodbye to our back up team and camp staff and drive back to Maun.
 You will arrive in Maun around noon in time for outbound flights or for your onward arrangements.

 NOTE: Although we make every effort to adhere to schedules, itineraries and activities, these are subject to change in light of changing local conditions (weather and roads) as well as availability.
-We reserve the right to change to a motor boat cruise subject to local conditions.
 You will be notified accordingly.
 Rates are subject to National Park increase by Botswana Government without prior notice.